abhisarmittal/NJRSF/README.md

 app-noIntegration.py is a webhook template which works completely fine without integration

-app-awhere.py is with awhere integration.
+app-awhere.py is in english with awhere integration.
 It is working.

+app-workingEnglish.py is in english with awhere integration.
+It is working.

+app-awhere2.py is attempting to do all languages.
+It is not working as of 20:45 on March 6.

 ALWAYS COPY AND PASTE CODE IF YOU WISH TO TEST UR APP THROUGH APP.PY.
 DO NOT RENAME FILES.